gAlleb/SSE-WS-Liquidsoap-Icecast-Now-Playing-API/README.md

-### So this is very very basic hobby radio setup for folks who're trying out `liquidsoap` and `icecast` and want to have `nowplaying` info on their websites or to try at local home environment.
+### So this is very very basic hobby radio setup with WS and SSE (via Centrifugo) for folks who're trying out `liquidsoap` and `icecast` and want to have `nowplaying` info on their websites or to try at local home environment.
 All you need is Docker.

 ### It illustrates: